Recaptured Data in Preventing Cyber Crime Explained

 What makes Recaptured Data unique – in short – is its variety, actionability, and insights.

-Variety With more than 200 data types, Recaptured Data covers the gamut of information exposed in the criminal underground.
+With more than 200 data types, Recaptured Data covers the gamut of information exposed in the criminal underground.
 But it’s also variety in sources that makes Recaptured Data special.
-We not only recover data from breaches, but also from other underground sources only we have access to – as well as from malware-infected device logs.
-These contain information siphoned from malware-infected devices, which criminals immediately operationalize by selling to other bad actors or by using the data to impersonate employees and customers, flying under the radar of fraud detection tools undetected.
+We not only recover data from breaches, but also from other underground sources only we have access to – as well as from infostealer logs.
+These contain information exfiltrated from malware-infected devices, which criminals immediately operationalize by selling to other bad actors or by using the data to impersonate employees and customers, flying under the radar of fraud detection tools.

 With stolen cookies and credentials, criminals can do extreme damage to companies and individuals.
 But in the hands of enterprise security and fraud prevention teams, this same data can be used to negate at-risk web sessions and protect vulnerable accounts.